rodneylab/lappland-vpn/README.md

 # Lappland VPN
+**WARNING** this project is still under development.
+Some functionality may not behave as aspected.
+Do not rely on any output generated.

 Lappland VPN is a security-focused, self-hosted, cloud VPN running on OpenBSD.
 OpenBSD is a <a aria-label="Learn more about Open B S D" href="https://www.openbsd.org/" target="_blank" rel="noopener noreferrer">proactively secure</a> operating UNIX-like system.
 The VPN only supports the modern, <a aria-label="Open the WireGuard project website" href="https://www.wireguard.com/" target="_blank" rel="noopener noreferrer">secure and fast WireGuard</a> protocol which itself only employs strong cryptographic algorithms.

 ## Cloud Platform Setup